Skip to main content

 • PHP: Version 7.4, 8.0, or 8.1 (disable deprecated versions).

-• Mandatory extensions: curl, gd, intl, openssl, PDO, xsl, zip, mbstring, soap, iconv, bcmath.
+• Required extensions: curl, gd, intl, openssl, PDO, xsl, zip, mbstring, soap, iconv, bcmath.

 • Recommended extensions: redis, sodium, imagick for improved performance.